TorbenSDJohansen/dnd/lore.md

 However, this evidence was scarce, and to learn more, he decided to travel to **Stormhavn**, the library of which was speculated to contain more information about the whereabouts of the sphere.

 **Idea**: It could be in the depths of the caverns of **Kilomboro** or it could have been moved elsewhere.

+### Reconciliation

+Though he would never admit it, Valgroth ultimately seeks reconciliation with his brother, rumored to roam the northernmost lands of **Halanor**.
+Will he manage to find and make peace with [The Stormwarden](#the-stormwarden)?